 With more young adults staying home longer to save hefty house deposits, and the trend to more multi-generational households, or more friends and family members pooling their resources and buying a property to share, it's possible the number of dwellings required may decrease a little.

-On the other hand, there are more older Australians living in one and two people household to even out the numbers.
+On the other hand, there are more older Australians living in one and two-person households to even out the numbers.

-Projections from the Australian Bureau of Statistic estimate that over the next decade, our population will be approaching 29 million, and there will be almost 50 million Australians by the 2060s.
+Projections from the Australian Bureau of Statistics estimate that over the next decade, our population will be approaching 29 million, and there will be almost 50 million Australians by the 2060s.

-That’s an increase of nearly 400,000 people annually, all of whom are going to need somewhere to live.
+That’s an increase of nearly 400,000 people annually, all of whom will need somewhere to live.